guardian/js-conversion-course/week3/README.md

 Open `index.js`.
 Add code that performs the following:

 1) Fetch data from `data.json`.
-Populate the text field with the ID "year" with the contents of the `year` property in the fetched JSON.
+Populate the vaue of the text field with the ID "year" with the contents of the `year` property in the fetched JSON.
+2) Also add an `<option>` element to the `<select>` element with the ID "country" for each entry in the `countries` property of the same fetched JSON.